 To date there has been only one observed catch of a smalltooth sawfish in shark gillnet fisheries.
-The sawfish was taken on June 25, 2003, in a gillnet off the west coast of Florida and was released alive (Carlson and Baremore, 2003).
-The sawfish was cut from the net and released alive with no visible injuries.
-This indicates that smalltooth sawfish can be removed safely if entangled gear is sacrificed.
+The sawfish was taken on June 25, 2003, in a gillnet off southeast Florida and was released alive (Carlson and Baremore, 2003).
 The set was characteristic of a typical drift gillnet set, with gear extending 30 to 40 feet deep in 50 to 60 feet of water.
 Prior to this event it was speculated that the depth at which drift gillnets are set above the sea floor may preclude smalltooth sawfish from being caught.
-From 2004-2007, there were no observed catches of smalltooth sawfish in shark gillnet fisheries (Table 3.14).
+From 2004-2006, there were no observed catches of smalltooth sawfish in shark gillnet fisheries (Table 3-14).

 Although sometimes described as a lethargic demersal species, smalltooth sawfish feed mostly on schooling fish, thus they would occur higher in the water column during feeding activity.
 In fact, smalltooth sawfish and Atlantic sharks may be attracted to the same schools of fish, potentially making smalltooth sawfish quite vulnerable if present in the area fished.
 The previous absence of smalltooth sawfish incidental capture records is more likely attributed to the relatively low effort in this fishery and the rarity of smalltooth sawfish, especially in Federal waters.
 These factors may result in little overlap of the species with the gear.
+The sawfish was cut from the net and released alive with no visible injuries.
+This indicates that smalltooth sawfish can be removed safely if entangled gear is sacrificed.

 Given the high rate of observer coverage in the shark gillnet fishery, NMFS believes that smalltooth sawfish takes in this fishery are very rare.
 The fact that there were no smalltooth sawfish caught during 2001 when 100 percent of the fishing effort was observed indicates that smalltooth sawfish takes (observed or total) most likely do not occur on an annual basis.
-Based on this information, the 2003 BiOp permitted one incidental take of smalltooth sawfish (released alive) from 2004 through 2008 as a result of the use of gillnets in this fishery (NMFS, 2003b).
-Additional management measures may result based on the 2008 BiOp expected this Spring.
+Based on this information, the 2003 BiOp estimated that one incidental capture of a sawfish (released alive) over the next five years, will occur as a result of the use of gillnets in this fishery (NMFS, 2003a).